froxxon/Linx/README.md

 - A Windows Server joined to Active Directory with mentioned PS version

 **Specifics**
-- Powershell version 5.1 *'(not tested in other versions, but might work)'* ...
+- Powershell version 5.1 *(not tested in other versions, but might work)* ...
 </details>